Conegliano Valdobbiadene Prosecco DOCG (Pt.1)

-In contrast, Valdobbiadene is higher and steeper, (with vineyards reaching 500 metres altitude), and colder and wetter too.
+In contrast, Valdobbiadene is higher and steeper (with vineyards reaching 500 metres altitude) and colder and wetter.
 Gradients here can be an astonishing 70% or more, with shallower marl-clay soils overlaying fossil-rich limestone and sandstone.

 There’s plenty of rain too, with frequent showers even in summer.
 Luckily, the steepness of the hillsides and loose soils afford rapid drainage, while constant breezes dry things out quickly.
-Altitude and clear skies bring diurnal variation, which preserves acidity and aroma in the grapes.
+In addition, altitude and clear skies bring diurnal variation, preserving acidity and aroma in the grapes.
 Meantime, laborious work over centuries has modified these natural gifts – many steep slopes have centuries-old terracing, called ciglione.
-These are unusual in that they are narrow grassy banks, rather than having stone retaining walls.
+These are unusual in that they are narrow grassy banks rather than having stone retaining walls.

 Viticulture is “Heroic” in many parts, which perhaps is not an epithet we readily associate with most Prosecco.
 It’s exhausting, demanding and challenging work because of the vertiginous slopes.
-In the battle with angle and gravity, vineyard labour and access is mostly without the aid of machinery.
+However, in the battle with angle and gravity, vineyard labour and access are mostly without mechanical aid.
 Two-thirds of all the vineyards have slopes ranging from 15% to 60%, and 20% of the total area is ciglione.

-Measurements show that tending these vineyards requires an average of 600 hours’ work per hectare each year, compared to only 150 down on the plain.
+Measurements show that tending these vineyards requires an average of 600 hours of labour per hectare each year, compared to only 150 down on the plain.
 Moreover, really inaccessible places need 800 hours!

-Also, the average size of growers holding is still a tiny 2.5 ha (which is often split across sites).
-It’s a remnant from feudal sharecropping but is also a size limited by how much one person or family could realistically work.
+Also, the average size of growers holding is still a tiny 2.5 ha (often split across sites).
+It’s a remnant from feudal sharecropping and size limited by how much one person or family could realistically work.
 This means there are still 3,468 growers in the DOCG!
 Some sell their grapes to cooperatives or large companies; others make their own wine.

 During the Late Medieval and Renaissance periods, the might and prosperity of Venetian rule meant a ready market for the wines and a place of summer refuge from the heat and humidity of the city.
 The wines would have been still (Tranquilo), not sparkling.
 From about 1800, Sui Lieviti was the sparkling version made.
 Made in a bottle, it’s cloudy bubbly.
 However, the modern Charmat/Martinotti method for commercialising sparkling wine production began here in 1868.
 The growth in demand for bubbles since then has helped preserve this area for posterity.

-The DOCG is also now at capacity in terms of vine planting and expansion is no longer possible.
+The DOCG is also now at capacity regarding vine planting, and expansion is no longer possible.
 However, the quest for improving quality, environment and prestige continue as a way of adding value.
-That’s illustrated in the development of a subzone system, and also by the local Consorzio Protocol for sustainable winegrowing.
+That’s illustrated in the development of a subzone system and the local Consorzio Protocol for sustainable winegrowing.
 For example, since 2019, there has been a complete ban on using the dangerous suite of weedkillers known as Glyphosates.
 This DOCG is now the largest area in Europe to do this.
 Other regions, take note!

 The Quality Pyramid

 As has been described above, the terroir of this DOCG is far from homogenous.
 Hence there is a quality pyramid that elevates specific subzones.
-While the entire region is Superiore, (covering 15 communes), the subzones aim for even higher quality; these are divided into Rive and Cartizze.
+Thus, while the entire region is Superiore (covering 15 communes), the subzones aim for even higher quality; these are divided into Rive and Cartizze.

 Mostly you will see “Conegliano Valdobbiadene Prosecco Superiore DOCG” on the label, as all the spumante (fully sparkling) wines made here qualify as Superiore.
 That’s 93% of all the wine made.
 However, other labelling conventions are worth pointing out, the first being that the inclusion of the name Superiore is optional, as is even the word Prosecco!